-When a liquid is placed in a vessel which gets continually heated, the molecules of the liquid are seen to be moving at varying speeds in different directions.
+When a liquid is placed in a vessel that gets continually heated, the molecules of the liquid are seen to be moving at varying speeds in different directions.
 This happens due to the different kinetic energies possessed by the molecules of the liquid.

 The evaporation continues at a constant rate the temperature of the liquid is kept constant.
-When some molecules of the liquid in the vapor phase, strikes the walls of the containers or the surface of the liquid, it may get converted back to the liquid phase.
+When some molecules of the liquid in the vapour phase, strikes the walls of the containers or the surface of the liquid, it may get converted back to the liquid phase.
 This process is called condensation.

-However, as time passes, the numbers of molecules in vapor phase increases while the rate of condensation also increases.
+However, as time passes, the number of molecules in the vapour phase increases while the rate of condensation also increases.
 It reaches a stage where the rate of evaporation is equal to the rate of condensation.
 This phase is called the stage of equilibrium.

 The process of evaporation depends on different factors:-

 Liquids have weak intermolecular forces.
 Heating the molecules of the liquid can help change them to the vapour phase and thus increase the vapour pressure of the liquid.
 For example, Acetone and benzene have higher vapour pressure than water at a particular temperature.

 Where P1o is the vapour pressure of component 1 in a pure state.

 P2 = P2o x2, ……………………………..
 (2)